IDS6145-18Spring/assignment-1-practice-designing-models-jsongski/README.md

 ![Image of Smart City](images/smartcity.png)

-Single-use plastic items (e.g., shopping bags, beverage containers) pose a threat to the environment.
-Plastic bags are not accepted by Orlando's recycling program and must be taken to a designated location that accepts plastic bags for recycling.
+Single-use plastic (e.g., shopping bags, beverage containers, straws) pose a threat to the environment and public health.
+Plastic bags are particularly problematic because they are not accepted by Orlando's recycling program and must be taken to a designated location that accepts plastic bags for recycling, which makes recycling difficult..
 Discarded plastic contributes to pollution and has threatened marine life.

 (remove: States your motivation clearly: why is it important / interesting to solve this problem?)